-A: Only the authorized users that the primary local official (assessor or county property tax director) designates will have privileges to update, insert, and delete data for your municipality.
+A: Only the authorized users that the primary local official (assessor or county real property tax director) designates will have privileges to maintain data for your municipality.
 Other users will have inquiry access.

 Q: Will the public have access to ACES?

 A: No, the public will have access to a separate database and website that contains a limited subset of assessment data.